arafai/cats-presentation/PITCHME.md

 Note:
 Category is a bunch of objects + morphisms
-An object - has no property, no structure
+An object - has no property, no structure.
-Morphism - no property except that is has a beginning and an end A category could be considered as a graph, 1 or multiple arrows between 2 nodes, both ways All morphism could be considered as a multiplication table (all the information), you have an a morphism  and  then you have an arrow
+Morphism - no property except that is has a beginning and an end A category could be considered as a graph, 1 or multiple arrows between 2 nodes, both ways All morphism could be considered as a multiplication table (all the information)

 ---?image=https://raw.githubusercontent.com/arafai/cats-presentation/master/assets/image/category.svg&size=auto 50%